 In 2013, I found I needed a separate column to concentrate on the wines and wine tastings I now review.
 That column, Brentwood Glen Wine speaks for itself.

-My Epicurean column focuses primarily on wines, therefore the majority of my travel articles are related to wine regions.¬† My art background plays an important role in my writing as I utilize the palette both visually and verbally in many of my articles.
+My art background plays an important role in my writing as I utilize the palette both visually and verbally in many of my articles.
 As a person with food allergies while writing restaurant reviews, I like to explore and find those chefs that think outside the box and are willing to make accommodations for those with dietary restrictions.

 In 2014 I earned my WSET Level 2 Award in Wines and Spirits.
-In 2015 I won a Maxwell Award from the Dog Writers of America Association for an article about a winery dog.
-Also in 2015 I received the American Wine Specialist Certification.
+In 2015 I won a Maxwell Award from the Dog Writers Association of America for an article about a winery dog.
+Also in 2015 I received the NASA American Wine Specialist Certification.

 I am a member of the following associations: